mrpostiga/imame4all/Reloaded/trunk/android/res/raw/readme.txt

 -Effect overlay.
 Applies an image filter (scanlines, CRT) at the expense of performance.

--Hide or dimm navigation bar: Enable to hide or dimm navigation bar on android >=  4.2.
+-Navigation bar mode : Hide or dimm navigation bar on android >=  4.2.
+You can select immersive mode on android >= 4.4 also.
 Disable  if you have problems on full screen modes.

 -Scale beyond boundaries.
 Enable it to scale beyond screen boundaries if a fixed scale mode is selected.

+-Netplay port: Let you change port used on netplay.

+-Netplay host delay frame: denotes the maximum number of frames MAME4droid will need to emulate at once to maintain synchonization due to actual network latency.

 -TV overscan.
 Enable it to apply a 10 pct safe area to correct overscan issues on some TV sets.